When is the time right for Renaissance vs. Coin-operated Sales?

-Joanne is one of the top two sales executives I’ve ever worked with.
+Joanne is one of the top two sales executives that Altus Alliance has ever worked with.
 She was certainly what the doctor ordered when she came into Microsoft early this decade after a long tenure at Business Week when Microsoft was in the Execution phase.
-I have no doubt she’ll make a major impact at Yahoo as well.
-Not knowing what happened at Spot Runner, I can only speculate that it may have been a similar situation to countless sales reps and executives hired before into startup world with storied sales careers only to find it isn’t a fit at the startup phase of a company.
+There is no doubt she’ll make a major impact at Yahoo as well.
+Not knowing what happened at Spot Runner, we can only speculate that it may have been a similar situation to countless sales reps and executives hired before the startup world with storied sales careers only to find it isn’t a fit at the startup phase of a company.

 Unfortunately, as Leslie states “It’s both unrealistic and potentially dysfunctional to assign large sales quotas in the Initiation phase”.
 He goes on to say what their priorities ought to be.
 “The members of the sales team should be encouraged to focus instead on learning as much as they can about how customers will use the product.”
 The byproduct of hiring the former President’s Club member is frequently great frustration as the sales exec finds he or she can’t earn the money they expected as there are too many issues with the product and go-to-market strategy.
 He outlines what is needed at this phase as follows:

-Later, in the Transition phase, sales management should focus on developing a repeatable sales model, refine market positioning and more.
+Later, in the Transition phase, sales management should focus on developing a repeatable sales model, refining market positioning, and more.
 Leslie talks more about the type of sales rep needed at this point.